pineunity/apmec/doc/source/install/deploy_openwrt.rst

 Once apmec is installed successfully, follow the steps given below to get started with deploying OpenWRT as VNF.

 1. Ensure Glance already contains OpenWRT image.
-Normally, Tacker tries to add OpenWRT image to Glance while installing via devstack.
+Normally, Apmec tries to add OpenWRT image to Glance while installing via devstack.
 By running **openstack image list** to check OpenWRT image if exists.
 If not, download the image from